Duncraig, Western Australia: Facilities

 Duncraig is a residential suburb, although has numerous small parks and bushland areas, and the Percy Doyle Reserve which contains a library and recreation centre.
-It also contains a multipurpose sports complex including several football fields and soccer pitches, lawn bowl greens and over 20 tennis courts.
+It also contains a multipurpose sports complex including several football fields and soccer pitches, lawn bowl greens and 20 tennis courts.
+Percy Doyle Reserve is home to Sorrento Football Club who participates in the National Premier League Western Australia, as well as the Sorrento Tennis Club who participates in the Tennis West State League.

 Several neighbourhood shopping centres are dotted throughout the suburb, the largest of which are Glengarry and Carine Glades.
-Carine Glades also has a tavern offering pub meals.

 Nearby the Centro Warwick to the southeast, Karrinyup Shopping Centre to the south and Westfield Whitford City to the northwest provide for a wide range of retail shopping.
 Glengarry Private Hospital, together with a number of specialist medical centres/services are located on Arnisdale Road behind the Glengarry shopping area.

 Just beyond Duncraig's southern boundary is Carine Regional Open Space, a wetland reserve centred on two large swamps which is home to many rare waterbirds, frogs, turtles and other wildlife.
 The space is served by walking and bicycle tracks and also offers AFL, Soccer Pitches, tennis courts and is also home to the Carine Cats baseball and teeball clubs.

 Education

-Duncraig contains Duncraig Senior High School (Years 7-12) and a private school operated by the Uniting Church, St Stephen's School (Years K-12).
-The area south of Warwick Road falls within the catchment area of Carine Senior High School (Years 7-12).
+Duncraig contains Duncraig Senior High School (Years 7–12) and a private school operated by the Uniting Church, St Stephen's School (Years K-12).
+The area south of Warwick Road falls within the catchment area of Carine Senior High School (Years 7–12).
 Also, Duncraig contains four state primary schools: